MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-esim-operations.md

 ### Test autoconnect after reboot
 1. Make sure Ethernet is unplugged and Wi-Fi is toggled off.
 With a known good eSIM profile present on the physical eSIM in the device, browse to Settings -> Network & Internet -> Cellular -> Manage eSIM profiles -> eSIM profiles, select the profile, and click ***Use***.
 Verify that browsing the internet works normally.
 1. Reboot the machine, login, and browse to Settings -> Network & Internet -> Cellular -> Manage eSIM profiles -> eSIM profiles.
 The profile should show as Active, systray should show Cellular connection bars, and browsing the internet should work normally.
 1. Back in Manage eSIM profiles, select the profile, and click ***Stop using***.
-The profile should disconnect data gracefully.
+The profile should disconnect data.

 ## MB eSIM Troubleshooting Guide